AndersDeath/diary2/000-current.md

 # 21 October - Saturday - Yerevan - 387 day of immigration

-So, This day was a cl
+So, This day was filled by